jacobeisenstein/SAGE/py-sage/README.md

 | convote-132-no.txt  | taxpayer   | 0.48954718467824154 | 36         | 0.00026497280348586441 | 35         | 0.00047082245957652882 |
 | convote-132-no.txt  | bush       | 0.48657112756142901 | 71         | 0.0005225852513193437  | 66         | 0.0008878366380585972  |

+# Second example

+Todo: a second example, using the ```basefile``` command line argument.
+Need to find a good dataset for this.